8 Amazing Tips for a More Organized Desk

 Gather materials for your binder

-Pull off sticky notes from your computer, remove items from the bulletin board, or print out reference information as needed.
-Gather a large three-ring binder (choose whatever size you need), plastic binder sleeves, binder index tabs and dividers.
+Gather necessary materials for your binder by printing out reference information, assembling sticky notes from your computer, or removing items from a bulletin board.
+You can also round up a large three-ring binder (choose whatever size you need), plastic binder sleeves, binder index tabs, and dividers.

 Make a plan

-Take a few minutes to sketch out how you’ll layout information inside of the binder.
+Take a few minutes to plan out how you’ll layout information inside of the binder.
+You can use a pen and paper to help you organize your thoughts, sketch out, or draft your plans.
 For example, you may decide to alphabetize items, store items by category or usage.

 Assemble documents

-Place everything inside of the binder.
-Drop in reference materials into the plastic binder sleeves and assemble tabs and dividers as necessary.
+Assemble and place all documents and materials inside the binder.
+Drop reference materials into plastic binder sleeves and assemble tabs and dividers as necessary.

 Find a home for your binder

-Lastly, create a permanent home for the binder on top of your desk, on a nearby shelf, in a drawer, or cabinet.
+Lastly, it’s important to find a home for your binder.
+You can create a permanent storage location on top of your desk, on a nearby shelf, in a drawer, or cabinet.
 You’ll be able to easily find it when you need it.

 Create a charging station